Shohail-Ismail/ALevel-Grades-Combo-Visualiser/README.md

 ## Background information

-The **Department for Education (DfE) A-Level Grade Combinations Analyser** is an R Shiny application developed during my internship at the DfE.
+The Department for Education (DfE) A-Level Grade Combinations Analyser is an R Shiny application prototype developed during my internship at the DfE.
 It visualises precomputed A-Level subject pairings and student performance (PPE scores) to support decision-making by students, parents, and University admissions boards.
-Presented to a group of interdepartmental policymakers and Ofqual analysts, it is now under review for further features to be added (i.e., separating by sex, postcode, etc.).
+It was presented to a group of interdepartmental policymakers and Ofqual analysts, where it was adopted and enhanced, giving the [current page as it exists today](https://analytics.ofqual.gov.uk/apps/Alevel/SubjectCombinations/).

 Designed for interpretability and policy relevance, the app allows users to: